pbinkley/rcb-manual/sections/08-a-study-of-paper-permanence.md

     Also, as less strength is required in book papers than in writing papers,
     different strength ranges are necessary for these two classes of paper.
-    The strength requirements, of course,
+    The strength requirements, of course, {% include pagebreak.html canvas=231 %}

 {% include figure.html fig="53" %}